NixOS/SC-election-2024/doc/candidate-template.md

 #### What I have done

 - What's your history in the Nix community?
-- What are you most/least proud of?
+- What are you most proud of?

 #### What I'll do